-One of the hottest topics on this blog is the government’s crackdown on the misclassification of W-2 Employees as Independent Contractors (IC’s).
+One of the hottest topics on this blog is the government’s crackdown on the employer misclassification of independent contractors (IC’s) and W-2 employees.
 We always strive to educate recruiters on this issue and keep you abreast of the latest developments.

-To that end, the recent CNNMoney.com article “Why America is going the way of the freelancer“ does a good job of explaining the difference between temps and independent contractors.
+To that end, the recent CNNMoney.com article “Why America is going the way of the freelancer“ does a good job of explaining the difference between an independent contractor vs temporary employee.
 (Note: we generally refer to “temps” on this blog as “contractors.”)
 The article also explores the risks associated with using IC’s.

-In the article, Gene Zaino, CEO of independent consultancy services firm MBO Partners, describes temporary employees as workers employed by a staffing agency (or in the case of Top Echelon Contracting, a contracting back-office) who are placed by a recruiter and are paid on a W-2.
+In the article, Gene Zaino, CEO of independent consultancy services firm MBO Partners, describes temporary employees as workers employed by a staffing agency (or in the case of Top Echelon Contracting, workers are employed by our back office support solutions) who are placed by a recruiter and are paid on a W-2.
 IC’s are self-employed and are paid on a 1099.

 Companies are increasingly using both temporary/contract employees and IC’s to run leaner organizations, but they take on significant risks when doing so with IC’s, including the following most common risks:

 - Companies don’t pay the employer share of payroll taxes on IC’s, which is part of what makes them so attractive.
 But if the IRS finds that a worker has been misclassified, the company could end up paying massive amounts of back taxes.

 - If a company gets a disgruntled group of IC’s who believe they are employees and should therefore be entitled to overtime and benefits, the company could have a nasty (and expensive) class-action lawsuit on its hands.